 How can businesses get started with corporate philanthropy?

 There are a few different ways that businesses can get started with corporate philanthropy strategy.
-One way is for the business to donate a percentage of its profits to a charity or causes of its choice.
+One way is for the business to donate a percentage of its profits to a nonprofit organization or causes of its choice.